Chapter 10: Alkenes and Alkynes

 Another observation in the dehydration reaction is that rearrangement occurs.
 This makes sense because the mechanism involves the formation of carbocation.
 We have learned the concept in section 7.6, that a carbocation will rearrange if the rearrangement produces a more stable carbocation.
 An example of dehydration with rearrangement is given below:

 For the dehydration of 3,3-dimethyl-2-butanol, two alkenes are obtained with 2,3-dimethyl-2-butene as the major product.
 However, both products have a different carbon skeleton compared to that of the reactant.
-This is due to the rearrangement of carbocation intermediate, which is shown explicitly in the mechanism below.
+This is due to the rearrangement of the carbocation intermediate, which is shown explicitly in the mechanism below.

 In step 2 of the mechanism, the initially formed secondary carbocation undergoes rearrangement, 1,2-methanide shift, to produce the more stable tertiary carbocation.